mobius-home/mobius/README.md

 ### Configure persistence directory

-By default Mobius will try to save metric data for all resolutions and the current value when the erlang system exists gracefully.
+By default Mobius will try to save metric data for all resolutions and the current value when the erlang system exits gracefully.
 This makes Mobius useful for Nerves devices that have to reboot after doing a planned firmware update.
 The default direction Mobius will try to persist data to is the `/data` directory as this is friendly to Nerves devices.
 If you want Mobius to store